manybothans/Meteor-MongoDB-S3-Backup/README.md

 ## NOTE

-This package does NOT currently work on deployments to *.meteor.com becuase it uses NPM modules that contain binary files.
-I am working on a solution.
+This package does NOT work on deployments to *.meteor.com.

 ## Installation